marcovirgolin/GP-GOMEA/README.md

 * Boost https://www.boost.org/

 ### Python packaging
 You can compile the code into a python-callable library.
 To do so, compile using the `-shared` and `-fPIC` flags to produce a library (`gpgomea.so`), and add the library to your library path.
+In alternative, use the premade `nbproject/Makefile-Python_Release.mk`.

 ### Linking
 You need to link to: `-larmadillo -lboost_program_options -lboost_python -lboost_system -lboost_numpy` (or `-lib[...]` depending on your OS)